Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Methodology

 \subsection{Games}

-We examined two canonical game-theoretic scenarios: the \textbf{Prisoner's Dilemma}, a social dilemma where mutual cooperation yields a better collective outcome but rational strategy leads to mutual defection; and the \textbf{Battle of the Sexes}, a coordination game involving differing preferences but strong incentives to agree.
+We examined two canonical game-theoretic scenarios to explore how language and communication shape LLM agent behavior and potential biases.
+The Prisoner's Dilemma models social dilemmas where agents must choose between mutual cooperation or individual gain through defection.
+Patterns of low cooperation--especially when identity cues differ-- may reveal emergent bias or distrust.
+The Battle of Sexes captures coordination under asymmetric preferences: consistent alignment with one agent’s preferred outcome can signal dominance or bias in negotiation.
+These games jointly illuminate how linguistic framing and communication impact both cooperative dynamics and the reinforcement of social asymmetries.

 Both games follow standard formulations~\cite{owen2013game} and are encoded using the FAIRGAME configuration template.
-Each game is defined through a payoff matrix, where each cell encodes the penalties or rewards for the two players.
-The general structure is: To assess strategic sensitivity, we implemented three variants \cite{wang2015universal} of the Prisoner's Dilemma, modifying the \textit{dilemma strength}, i.e. the difference between the mutual defection and mutual cooperation penalties.
+Each game is defined through a payoff matrix, grouping penalties or rewards for the two players in a generic structure: To assess strategic sensitivity, we implemented three variants \cite{wang2015universal} of the Prisoner's Dilemma, modifying the \textit{dilemma strength}, i.e. the difference between the mutual defection and mutual cooperation penalties.
 The \textit{conventional} configuration uses $x_{1,1} = (6,6)$, $x_{1,2} = (0,10)$, $x_{2,1} = (10,0)$, and $x_{2,2} = (2,2)$, yielding a dilemma strength of 4.
 The \textit{harsh} version sets $x_{1,1} = (8,8)$ and $x_{2,2} = (5,5)$, with a strength of 3.
 The \textit{mild} version keeps $x_{1,1} = (8,8)$ but sets $x_{2,2} = (2,2)$, increasing the strength to 6.
-For the Battle of the Sexes, we adopted the standard asymmetric configuration of rewards: $x_{1,1} = (10,7)$, $x_{1,2} = (0,0)$, $x_{2,1} = (0,0)$, and $x_{2,2} = (7,10)$.
+For the Battle of Sexes, we adopted the standard asymmetric configuration of rewards: $x_{1,1} = (10,7)$, $x_{1,2} = (0,0)$, $x_{2,1} = (0,0)$, and $x_{2,2} = (7,10)$.
 This setting emphasizes conflicting preferences with a shared incentive to coordinate, making it ideal for analyzing alignment behavior.